Forster112/mig-ste/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.
+Any contributions you make are greatly appreciated be it issues, upgrades, or updates.
 1. Fork the project
 2. Clone repository
 3. Create your Feature Branch